-As a SaaS entrepreneur, there are countless numbers, statistics, and metrics that you need to track and calculate to assess the health of your business, but the sheer number of acronyms can be overwhelming.
-In this six-part series on key SaaS metrics, we’ll walk you through the most common—and helpful—metrics you need to know to successfully run and grow your SaaS business.
+As a SaaS entrepreneur, there are countless numbers, statistics, and metrics that you need to track and calculate to assess the health of your business—the number of acronyms alone can be overwhelming!

 What is customer churn rate?

 The customer churn rate is the percentage of customers that cancel their subscriptions in a given time period.
-This important SaaS metrics can help startups establish product-market fit.
+This important SaaS metric can help startups establish product-market fit.

 The basic formula for the customer churn rate is as follows: